Social Determinants of Health

 SDOH - Healthcare Access and Quality

 For instance, a lack of health insurance coverage can have negative health consequences for you and your children.
-It is well documented that uninsured adults are less likely to receive preventive services and wait to seek care at more advanced stages of disease.
+It is well documented that uninsured adults are less likely to receive preventive services and wait to seek care at more advanced stages of the disease.
 Likewise, children without health insurance are less likely to receive appropriate treatment for conditions such as asthma or critical preventive care such as immunizations, and well-child visits.

 Additionally, when the ratio of provider to population is high, the more difficult it becomes to get an appointment.
 Consequently, the more likely you may be to forego seeking treatment or preventive care altogether.
-Ultimately this can result in a decrease in the length of and quality of your life.
+Ultimately this can result in a decrease in the length and quality of your life.

 SDOH - Economic Stability